-You must not drape clothes over heaters or leave pans unattended on stoves.
+You must not drape clothes over heaters or leave pans or other methods of cooking unattended on stoves or microwaves.

 Corridors and staircases should be kept clear of belongings at all times (only waste bins are permitted).

 D.3.2 Fire Detection and Alarm Systems